acoli-repo/olia/owl/experimental/discourse/Readme.md

     Discourse features in the Ontologies of Linguistic Annotation.
     In Proceedings of LREC-2014, Reykjavik, Iceland, May 2014, (pp. 4569-4577).

+## Recent Extensions

+Extensions since the original publication include:
+- 2021-11-30: linking with SemDok discourse ontology
+- 2022-09-xx: mirrorred NERD ontology (as of Sep 2022, their hosting is failing): added [NERD ontology](https://github.com/NERD-project/nerd-ontology) as a [Git subtree](https://www.atlassian.com/git/tutorials/git-subtree) under `nerd-ontology/`.
+- 2022-10-13: incorporating entity types and 10 NER schemas based on NERD
+- on-going ISO Discourse annotations

 ## Todos

 - additional is and coref datasets/schemas
 - SDRT (so far, we have no corpus data as a basis)
-- integrate SemDok ontology (dated, and usage is unknown, but it is an independently developed resource adopting a similar technology)
-- integrate NERD ontology (as of Sep 2022, their hosting is failing): added [NERD ontology](https://github.com/NERD-project/nerd-ontology) as a [Git subtree](https://www.atlassian.com/git/tutorials/git-subtree) under `nerd-ontology/`.